KhartesViewer/khartes/README.md

 should not be treated as something engraved in stone, more like something written on papyrus in water-based ink.

-**Step 0**: The most important step, even before you start segmenting, is to decide in which area to work.
-For your first attempt, you should start with a sheet that is clealy separated from its neighbors; no need to dive into the deep end.
+**Step 0**: The most important step, which you must take even before you start segmenting, is to decide in which area to work.
+For your first attempt, you should start with a sheet that is clearly separated from its neighbors; no need to start with a difficult case.
 For your next attempt, you might want to start with a sheet that is separated on one side from its neighbors.